PrestaShop/prestashop-specs/Order list.md

 When a group of shops is selected, only the orders belonging to the shops of this group are displayed.

-When a specific shop is selected, only the orders belonging of this shop are displayed.
+When a specific shop is selected, only the orders belonging to this shop are displayed.